Carrington Event: Similar events

 Other research has looked for signatures of large solar flares and CMEs in carbon-14 in tree rings and beryllium-10 (among other isotopes) in ice cores.
-The signature of a large solar storm has been found for 774–775 CE and for 993–994 CE.
-Carbon-14 levels stored in 775 suggest an event about 20 times the normal variation of the sun's activity, and 10 or more times the size of the Carrington Event.
+The signature of a large solar storm has been found for the years 774–775 and 993–994.
+Carbon-14 levels stored in 775 suggest an event about 20 times the normal variation of the Sun's activity, and 10 or more times the size of the Carrington Event.
 An event in 7176 BCE may have exceeded even the 774–775 CE event based on this proxy data.

 Whether the physics of solar flares is similar to that of even larger superflares is still unclear.
-The sun may differ in important ways such as size and speed of rotation from the types of stars that are known to produce superflares.
+The Sun may differ in important ways such as size and speed of rotation from the types of stars that are known to produce superflares.

 Other evidence

 Ice cores containing thin nitrate-rich layers have been analysed to reconstruct a history of past solar storms predating reliable observations.
 This was based on the hypothesis that solar energetic particles would ionize nitrogen, leading to the production of nitric oxide and other oxidised nitrogen compounds, which would not be too diluted in the atmosphere before being deposited along with snow.

 Beginning in 1986, some researchers claimed that data from Greenland ice cores showed evidence of individual solar particle events, including the Carrington Event.
-More recent ice core work, however, casts significant doubt on this interpretation, and shows that nitrate spikes are likely not a result of solar energetic particle events but can be due to terrestrial events such as forest fires, and correlate with other chemical signatures of known forest fire plumes.
+More recent ice core work, however, casts significant doubt on this interpretation and shows that nitrate spikes are likely not a result of solar energetic particle events but can be due to terrestrial events such as forest fires, and correlate with other chemical signatures of known forest fire plumes.
 Nitrate events in cores from Greenland and Antarctica do not align, so the hypothesis that they reflect proton events is now in significant doubt.

+A 2024 study analysed digitized magnetogram readings from magnetic observatories at Kew and Greenwich.
+"Initial analysis suggests the rates of change of the field of over 700 nT/min exceeded the 1-in-100 years extreme value of 350–400 nT/min at this latitude based on digital-era records", indicating a far greater change rate than modern digital measurements.